czembower/vault-pki-cleanup/README.md

-non-default-keys  Deletes all issuers and keys except the current default expired-certs     Deletes expired certificates (via raw storage interface) all-certs         Deletes all certificates (via raw storage interface)
+non-default-keys  Deletes all issuers and keys except the current default expired-certs     Deletes expired certificates (via raw storage interface) all-certs         Deletes all certificates (via raw storage interface) leases            Deletes all leases associated with the target mount walk-db           Deletes all resources under the target mount - USE WITH EXTREME CAUTION
 ```

 ## Options